Chaintech-Network/QRKitComposeMultiplatform/README.md

 * `openImagePicker`: Boolean indicating whether to launch the picker for selecting images.
 * `imagePickerHandler`: Callback invoked to indicate the status of the gallery, whether it's open or closed.
 * `onFailure`: Callback invoked when there's a failure during QR code scanning.<br>
+* `overlayShape`: The color of the overlay that dims the area around the scanning region.
+The default is a semi-transparent black color.<br>
+* `overlayColor`: The color of the border around the scanning region.
+The default is white.<br>
+* `overlayBorderColor`: Allows the user to provide a custom overlay design.
+If no custom overlay is provided, a default one is applied.<br>

 🔗 For more details, follow the implementation in [QrScannerScreen.kt](https://github.com/Chaintech-Network/QRKitComposeMultiplatform_org/blob/qrkit/composeApp/src/commonMain/kotlin/org/qrcodedemo/app/ui/QrScannerScreen.kt)